derfarctor/brute/README.md

 **node_url** - The Node RPC endpoint that you wish to query for account balance checking.
 This is important, and if possible you should set this to your own node. **brute** makes a lot of requests, and stressing public nodes is not preferable.

 **batch_size** - This is the number of accounts per 'accounts_balances' request sent to the node.
 Too little, and the frequency of requests becomes too large.
 Too much, and the node will likely reject your request.
 Change with caution.
+For RPC Proxy enabled nodes, this will need to be lowered from 10,000 to 1,000 in most cases.

 **request_cooldown** - Not yet implemented.